Thewbi/riscv_assembler/test/README.md

 # Building on Windows

+Download https://cmocka.org/files/1.1/cmocka-1.1.7.tar.xz and extract it to the folder riscv_assembler\test

+Install a gcc toolchain using cygwin

 Install GnuWin32 to C:\GnuWin32
 This is very important because the path to GnuWin32 is not allowed to contain any spaces.